polyzentrik/transcription/README.md

 The examples folder contains examples of transcriptions performed with the scripts in this repo.

 ## License
- All resources in this repo are under an Apache 2.0 license.
-License file available at the root of repo.
+The scripts in this repo are under an Apache 2.0 license.
+The license file available at the root of repo.

+!
+Please note the Apache 2.0 license does not cover the files in the examples folder.
+While the videos and recordings used for testing are under licensing terms that allow this type of usage, they have their own licenses.
+Refer to the original licenses for usage conditions.